Steps to Enrollment

 2. Complete your housing request.
 Every student must complete this form, even those who qualify for an exemption to live off campus.

-3. Select your New Student Registration session.
+3. Complete your New Student Registration session.
 During your session, you’ll meet with an academic advisor over Zoom and officially register for classes.
+Please contact Drew Carr, Associate Director of Enrollment Operations, at 402.430.244 to discuss your options.

 4. Complete your First Semester Advising Questionnaire.
 Your academic advisor will use this information to learn more about your interests and goals and help develop your first semester schedule.